-A serial meeting is a series of meetings or communications between individual members of the legislative body in which ideas are exchanged among a majority of a legislative body through either one or more persons acting as intermediaries or through use of telephone, telephone answering machine, e-mail, or voice mail.
+A serial meeting is a series of meetings or communications, either in person or by other means, between individual members of the legislative body in which ideas are exchanged among a majority of a legislative body.
 A serial meeting can occur even though a majority of legislative body members never gather in a room at the same time, and it typically occurs in one of two ways.
-The first is when a staff member, a legislative body member, or some other person individually contacts a majority of legislative body members and shares ideas among the majority ("I've talked to members A and B and they will vote 'yes.'
+The first is when a staff member, a legislative body member or some other person individually contacts a majority of legislative body members and shares ideas among the majority ("I've talked to members A and B and they will vote 'yes.'
 Will you?").
-Alternatively, member A calls member B, who then calls member C, and so on, until a majority of the legislative body has discussed or deliberated or has taken action on the item of business.
+Alternatively, member A calls member B, who then calls member C and so on, until a majority of the legislative body has discussed or deliberated or has taken action on the item of business.

-The prohibition against serial meetings does not, however, prohibit communications between staff and legislative body members for the purpose of answering questions or providing information regarding a matter that is within the subject matter jurisdiction of the local agency, as long as the staff person does not communicate, with other members of the legislative body, the comments or positions of any other member of the legislative body. § 54952.2(b)(2).
+The prohibition against serial meetings does not, however, prohibit communications between staff and legislative body members for the purpose of answering questions or providing information regarding a matter that is within the subject matter jurisdiction of the local agency, as long as the staff person does not communicate with other members of the legislative body, the comments or positions of any other member of the legislative body. § 54952.2(b)(2).
 Observing the following guidelines can avoid inadvertent violation of the serial meeting rule.
-These rules of conduct apply only when a majority of a legislative body is involved in a series of individual contacts or communications outside of a noticed "meeting," whether with local agency staff members, constituents, developers, lobbyists, or other members of the legislative body.